bifurcation/mimi-protocol/draft-barnes-mimi-protocol.md

    servers.

 The MIMI transport is based on HTTPS over mutually-authenticated TLS.
-MIMI uses MLS {{!RFC9420}} for end-to-end security, using the MLS ApplicationSecuritySync proposal type to syncronize room state across the clients involved in a room.
+MIMI uses MLS {{!RFC9420}} for end-to-end security, using the MLS AppSync proposal type to efficiently synchronize room state across the clients involved in a room.

 ~~~ aasvg
 +------------------------+